Welcome to The Storied Recipe!

 Paul Kelly is a farmer – but not a beef farmer!
 His mother was the daughter of a butcher, and this Steak Pudding recipe is from her.
 As for the Kelly family –

 Kelly Bronze turkeys have been the centerpiece of the Royal Family’s Christmas dinner and have been specially requested by dignitaries as far as Dubai.
-Their turkeys are featured on the menus of Michelin-starred restaurants and the Bronze family have been celebrated across the UK….
+Their turkeys are featured on the menus of Michelin-starred restaurants and the Bronze family has been celebrated across the UK….
 But it wasn’t always this way.

 In fact, there was a time when the Kelly family was in dire straits financially.
 The turkey market was oversaturated and as far as prices, well, as Paul says, it was a race to the bottom.
-Paul and his parents became the laughingstock of the turkey industry, when they traveled the UK buying up every non-genetically-modified turkey they could find and decided to rear the turkeys according to their natural life cycle.
+Paul and his parents became the laughingstock of the turkey industry when they traveled the UK buying up every non-genetically modified turkey they could find and decided to rear the turkeys according to their natural life cycle.
 Most shocking of all the Kelly family allowed their turkeys to live and roam in the great outdoors.

 It’s really a great success story and, beyond that, Paul is truly a great storyteller.
 Not everyone could make the history and life cycle of turkeys interesting, but I *promise* you’ll be hanging on Paul’s every nugget of knowledge and laughing all the way through.